Kirken2004/tv-kir-ondulat/README.md

 The **Kihon Suchi** series describe a typical number of bars after which the Tenkan sen crosses over the Kijun sen. It's theory.
 And prone to errors by 2 due to the nature of bars in a timeframe.
 After the last crossing, one can expect to see the next one following that series.
 I added this indicator for fun.
 The dashed gold line is not on the series.
 It shows the bar in the future that correspond to the same cycle than the last one.
 The numbers of the series can be displayed at the bottom center of the chart.

+I also gave you a **Fibonacci Axis** you can offset laterally on your chart in bar steps.
+It has two scales, one for a loss retracing B to A. And one for a gain from C to N.
+If you enable the **C to N** feature, you'll have %gain in realtime displayed on the axis.
+It doesn't work well for non N-Wave structures yet.

 At the moment, this indicator is tedious to use on several charts at once :
     - You may require one layout(tab) per chart.
     - Switching between symbols is not working.
     - I wish i could draw several instances of this indicator on one chart without any trouble.
-    - Dont check every option at once, you'll lose elements past 100 ones on the chart per indicator.
+    - Dont check every option at once, you'll lose elements past 150 elements on the chart per indicator.
-I'm pretty sure you'll find a comfy way to use it anyhow.
+Even imperfect, i'm pretty sure you'll find a comfy way to use it anyhow.

 ## F.A.Q.